-Klopfer, a lifelong Alaskan, is co-owner of the Snow Goose Restaurant in Anchorage and an active member in the local business community.
+Klopfer, a lifelong Alaskan, is an active member in the local business community.
 She holds a Bachelor of Arts in Economics, a Master of Business Administration in Finance and has extensive experience in investment management.
 Before joining the bank's board Klopfer worked for the investment firm, McMorgan and Company and the Alaska Permanent Capital Management Company as a senior vice president.

 Chairman, International Management Group